underdogbytes/system_books/README.md

 # How is the development of the project right now?
 <b>Last update:</b> 15/06/2021

-So, now I need to code a filter to filter the books on the list :)
+I created a filter to the books and that's all for today :)

 <br/>